Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Deploy a new version of your application in a Compute Engine instance instead of App Engine and then use GCP Console to split traffic.
 - [ ] Deploy a new version as a separate app in App Engine.
 Then configure App Engine using GCP Console to split traffic between the two apps.
 - [x] Deploy a new version of your application in App Engine.
 Then go to App Engine settings in GCP Console and split traffic between the current version and newly deployed versions accordingly.

+To test the new version of your application with 1% of users before completely switching over, the best option is:

+**[4] Deploy a new version of your application in App Engine.
+Then go to App Engine settings in GCP Console and split traffic between the current version and newly deployed versions accordingly.**

+This option is correct because:
+- App Engine provides built-in traffic splitting capabilities, allowing you to gradually roll out new versions by directing a percentage of traffic to the new version.
+- You can configure traffic splitting in the GCP Console, specifying the percentage of traffic to be directed to each version of your application.

+The reasons why the other options are incorrect:

+**[1] Deploy a new version of your application in Google Kubernetes Engine instead of App Engine and then use GCP Console to split traffic.**
+- This option involves moving your application to a completely different environment (Kubernetes Engine) which is unnecessary and more complex for the task of testing a new version with a subset of users.

+**[2] Deploy a new version of your application in a Compute Engine instance instead of App Engine and then use GCP Console to split traffic.**
+- Similar to option [1], this involves unnecessary complexity by moving your application to Compute Engine.
+App Engine has built-in traffic splitting capabilities that are more suitable.

+**[3] Deploy a new version as a separate app in App Engine.
+Then configure App Engine using GCP Console to split traffic between the two apps.**
+- Deploying the new version as a separate app is not necessary.
+You can deploy it as a new version within the same app and use App Engine’s traffic splitting features directly.

 **[⬆ Back to Top](#table-of-contents)**